Obamacare repeal is a giant risk for California’s dwindling Republicans

-The last major Republican stronghold in California is one of the nation’s most dependent areas on Obamacare, creating an enormous political risk for the GOP congressmen who represent the area and are eager to repeal the health care law.
+The last major Republican stronghold in California is one of the nation’s areas most dependent on Obamacare, creating an enormous political risk for the GOP congressmen who represent the region and are eager to repeal the health care law.

 More than 100,000 people in each of the districts represented in Congress by Republicans Jeff Denham, David Valadao, Doug LaMalfa and Paul Cook receive direct assistance through Obamacare, according to estimates from the Kaiser Family Foundation and the advocacy group Health Access California.